 It’s almost the end of the regular season, which has most football fans questioning their losses and throwing around terms like “it was a building year,” “we just couldn’t catch a break,” or “the refs were on us all season.”
 Regardless of the excuses used to blame away a crap season, one thing is guaranteed: fans believe next year is going to be “their year.”
 That optimism is great.
-It’s great in the business world, too, but it’s a balance of being an optimist and really assessing the previous year – without excuses – that makes playing Monday Morning Quarterback so vital to developing your marketing plan.
+It’s great in the business world, too, but there's a balance between only looking to the future and really assessing the previous year – without excuses – that makes playing Monday Morning Quarterback so vital to developing your marketing plan.

 Planning for the future is literally what dreams are made of.
 It’s exciting, invigorating, and essential to the growth and development of your organization.
 And few people love a good dreamer more than Flying Pig.